top of page

 ACS Project team

-The ACS team consists of scientists with different background, PhD students, study nurses, medical doctors and data managers.
-Data collection takes place at the GGD Amsterdam and additional lab tests are performed at the UMC Amsterdam, location Meibergdreef.
+The ACS team consists of scientists with different backgrounds, PhD students, study nurses, medical doctors and data managers.
+Data collection takes place at the Public Health Service of Amsterdam (GGD Amsterdam) and additional lab tests are performed at the UMC Amsterdam, location Meibergdreef.
 The study is directed by the steering committee.
 The advisory board advices on the scientific direction of the study.

 ACS research target audience impression